John Crayford has been adding a sweet touch to life in the Central Australian Outback for nearly 30 years.

 Visitors to Red Centre Farm are always impressed.

 One writes on TripAdvisor: “Some of the best mangoes you will ever taste.
-Great stopover two hours north of Alice Springs just off highway.
+Great stopover two hours north of Alice Springs just off the highway.
 They sell great ice cream as well.”

 Another posts: “Stopped off here to get the freshest mango we’ve ever eaten.
 We also had yummy mango ice cream.”